-Although it must be noted that the progressive verb form (also called the continuous verb form) is used much less in Spanish than it is in English (see this lesson), the various tenses of the Spanish progressive verb forms are the rough equivalent of the same forms in English.
+Although it must be noted that the progressive verb form (also called the continuous verb form) is used much less in Spanish than it is in English, the various tenses of the Spanish progressive verb forms are the rough equivalent of the same forms in English.

 - Te estoy mirando.
 I am looking at you.

 - Finalmente estamos comprendiendo la importancia de la comunicación.
 Finally we are understanding the importance of communication.

 - En este momento estamos mejorando nuestro sitio web para poder servirles mejor.
 At this moment we are improving our Web site in order to serve you better.